leeanndroid/LightningAppBuilder/create-searchbar-component.md

 title: Module 6&#58; Add Actions and Activate
 ---

-In this module, you will put the final touches on your Sales Health app by give the Sales Reps a quick way to create new Accounts, Contacts, Leads, and ________ while in your app.
+In this module, you will put the final touches on your Sales Health app by give the Sales Reps a quick way to Log a Call, Create a new Case, Add a new Lead, and set a Task while in your app.
 Then, you will activate your app and add it to the Salesforce1 Mobile App navigation.

 ## What you will learn